A. K. M. Fazlul Quader Chowdhury: Extended family

 The family of Fazlul Qadir Chaudhry (FQC) is one of the most prominent and interconnected Muslim families of Bengal.
 Kafi Kamal, a senior reporter with the Manab Zamin, details the extent of FQC's relations in his book Attiyotar Bondhone Rajneeti (Kinship Politics).

 FQC's eldest son, Salahuddin, was married to Farhat Quader Chowdhury.
 Farhat is the daughter of Alamgir Mohammad Adel (brother of Jahangir Mohammad Adel) and Laili Chowdhury (daughter of Lal Mia and niece of Mohan Mia, zamindars of Faridpur).
-Salahuddin and Farhat's son, Hummam, is married to the granddaughter of industrialist A.K Khan.
+Salahuddin and Farhat's son, Hummam, is married to the granddaughter of industrialist A. K. Khan.
 FQC's second son, Saifuddin, is married to the paternal granddaughter of Muslim League leader Abul Hashim.
-Marxist-Leninist theorist Badruddin Umar is Saifuddin's uncle-in-law.
+Marxist–Leninist theorist Badruddin Umar is Saifuddin's uncle-in-law.
 FQC's third son, Giasuddin, is married to the daughter of former Cabinet Secretary of Bangladesh and language movement activist Mujibul Huq.
 FQC's daughter, Hasina, is married to the younger brother of former BNP minister Mizanur Rahman Sinha.

 His brother, AKM Fazlul Kabir Chowdhury, was the leader of the opposition in the East Pakistan Legislative Assembly.
-His son, Advocate ABM Fazle Rashid Chowdhury was married to former member of parliament and Jatiya Party presidium member Professor Masuda M Rashid Chowdhury.
+His son, Advocate ABM Fazle Rashid Chowdhury, was married to former member of parliament and Jatiya Party presidium member Professor Masuda M Rashid Chowdhury.
 His other son, A.B.M.
 Fazle Karim Chowdhury, is an Awami League politician and the current member of parliament for Raozan upazila.

 FQC's sister was married to industrialist Hedayat Hossain Chowdhury, founder of Karnaphuli Group and HRC Group.
 His son, Saber Hossain Chowdhury, is an Awami League politician and the current member of parliament for Dhaka-9.

-FQC's second-cousin was Awami League politician A. B. M. Mohiuddin Chowdhury, a former mayor of Chittagong.
-Mohiuddin's paternal grandfather, Munawer Ali Chowdhury, was the elder brother of FQC's paternal grandfather Iqbal Ali Chowdhury (both sons of Bakshe Elahi Chowdhury).
+FQC's second cousin was Awami League politician A. B. M. Mohiuddin Chowdhury, a former mayor of Chittagong.
+Mohiuddin's paternal grandfather, Munawer Ali Chowdhury, was the elder brother of FQC's paternal grandfather, Iqbal Ali Chowdhury (both sons of Bakshe Elahi Chowdhury).

 His wife's elder sister, Syeda Roqeya Akhtar, was married to former finance minister Murtaza Raza Choudhry, zamindar of Monakosha.
 Their son, Mainur Reza Chowdhury, was the 12th Chief Justice of Bangladesh.
 FQC's other sister-in-law was Syeda Fatina Rahman, wife of Muslim League leader Fazlur Rahman.
 Their son, Salman F Rahman, is the vice-chairman of Beximco Group and an advisor to Prime Minister Sheikh Hasina.

 Arrest and death

-In 1973, after the independence of Bangladesh (former East Pakistan), he was jailed in Bangladesh for war crimes as collaborator of Pakistan Army in 1971.
+In 1973, after the independence of Bangladesh (former East Pakistan), he was jailed in Bangladesh for war crimes as a collaborator of the Pakistan Army in 1971.
 He died in Dhaka Central Jail on 17 July 1973.

 Legacy

-Chaudhury's elder son Salahuddin Quader Chowdhury was a politician.
-He was elected member of the Bangladeshi Parliament six times.
-In October 2015, Supreme Court of Bangladesh upheld the death sentence awarded by the international crime tribunal for the alleged crime committed by Salahuddin Quader Chowdhury during the Liberation War of Bangladesh in 1971.
-The death sentence was executed in early hours of 22 November 2015 inside Dhaka Central Jail.
+Chaudhury's elder son, Salahuddin Quader Chowdhury, was a politician.
+He was elected a member of the Bangladeshi Parliament six times.
+In October 2015, the Supreme Court of Bangladesh upheld the death sentence awarded by the international crime tribunal for the alleged crime committed by Salahuddin Quader Chowdhury during the Liberation War of Bangladesh in 1971.
+The death sentence was executed in the early hours of 22 November 2015 inside Dhaka Central Jail.